itsored/compound-mini/USER_GUIDE.md

 **Note:** You'll need USDC in your wallet to repay.
 You can get test USDC from faucets or by borrowing it first.

-### Step 8: View Transaction History

-1. Tap the **History** icon in the bottom navigation (if available)
-2. Or navigate to the History page
-3. You'll see all your transactions:
-   - Supplies
-   - Withdrawals
-   - Borrows
-   - Repayments

 ---

 ## 💡 Tips and Best Practices